ItzELECTR0/ItzELECTR0/README.md

  - Apathetic
  - Self Fulfilling

-<br> 99% of the time can be found indoors, the other 1% in highschool
+<br> 99% of the time can be found indoors
 <br> 80% of indoor time is in his room using a computer
 <br> 20% of indoor time is using an Xbox on a samsung TV
 <br>